 Photography Etiquette During Egypt Tours

-Good travel photography is not only about rules.
+Good Egypt travel photography is not only about camera settings.
 It is also about respect.
-Egypt’s monuments are active cultural treasures, and many sites can be crowded.
-Small choices make the experience better for everyone.
+Temples, tombs and museums can be crowded, sacred or fragile, so small choices improve the experience for everyone.

 Do Not Block Paths

-Take photos quickly in narrow corridors and keep people moving.
+Take photos quickly in narrow corridors and keep visitor flow moving.

 Ask Before People Photos